Paula-Wang/Portfolio-Page-in-React/README.old.md

 };

-How is it possible to use HTML and JavaScript in the same function (like in a React Component)?
+8.How is it possible to use HTML and JavaScript in the same function (like in a React Component)?
 What makes it possible under the hood?
 It uses a combination of HTML-like syntax called JSX and JavaScript code.

-What is async/await?
+9.What is async/await?
 Bring an example
 The async keyword is used with a function to represent that the function is an asynchronous function.
 The async function returns a promise.
 Here is an example:

 // async function example